 <div type="abstract" xml:id="abstract">

 <p>The TEI XSL Stylesheets codebase is a tool that tackles the transformation of TEI XML documents to and from various formats.
-This includes the crucial activity of generating schemas from TEI ODD, the TEI XML–conformant specification format that allows one to write a schema language (for example, TEI P5 itself is written in ODD) or to customize TEI P5 in a literate programming fashion.
+This includes the crucial activity of generating schemas from TEI ODD, the TEI XML–conformant specification format that allows one to write a schema language (for example, TEI P5 itself is written in ODD) or to customize TEI P5 using a literate programming approach.
 Because of the difficulties of maintaining this current set of stylesheets, a task force was created with the mission of developing, from scratch, an ODD processor that reads in a series of one or more TEI ODD customization files, merges them with a TEI language (likely, but not necessarily, TEI P5 itself), and generates RELAX NG and Schematron schemas.
 This paper presents a rationale for this task and the initial steps of this work.</p>

 </div>